mitselek/t88otsing/applications/Elektrum_Eesti/IT_projektijuht/homework/task1/task1_agile_plan.md

      - Share options: email, WhatsApp, SMS, copy to clipboard
      - Share tracking (optional): log when share button is clicked
      - Works on both web (desktop/mobile) and mobile apps (Android/iOS)

-3. **US-006**: As an existing customer, I want to see how many times my code was used, so I can track my successful recommendations.
-   - **Acceptance Criteria**:
-     - Display: "Your code has been used X times"
-     - Show recent successful recommendations (last 3-5, with dates)
-     - Display earned discount total from recommendations

 **Key Activities**: